On Imbalanced Regression with Hoeffding Trees: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We recast recent advances in \emph{batch learning} regarding imbalanced data and regularization of decision trees, in \emph{streaming scenarios}.
-We are proposing the inclusion of KDE and potentially HS in incremental decision tree learning algorithms.
-We have seen that KDE improves significantly the performance of all models used in all three dataset cases.
-However, HS provides minimal gains, if at all.
-We anticipate that the observed benefits will translate to similar benefits in random forests or other ensembles of such tree-based models.
+We propose the inclusion of KDE and potentially HS in incremental decision tree learning algorithms.
+We have seen that, in general, KDE improves the performance of the base models.
+However, HS appears to be providing minimal gains, if at all.
+As our results improve the performance of base incremental decision trees used for regression, we anticipate that the observed benefits will translate to similar benefits in random forests, or other ensembles of such tree-based models.
 We note that KDE does not naturally extend to pure classification problems and it is a question if one can find a new method that can further improve the performance of such incremental models with, or without, the inclusion of HS.
+Furthermore, in this work we have not focused on drift, which is an exciting direction, especially when one would like to couple drift together with imbalanced data and potentially KDE.

 \paragraph{Acknowledgements.} This material is based upon work supported by the U.S.~National Science Foundation under Grant No.~RISE-2019758.
 This work is part of the NSF AI Institute for Research on Trustworthy AI in Weather, Climate, and Coastal Oceanography (NSF AI2ES).